consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 Covered Businesses SHALL determine for themselves the level of reliance they will place on a given token.
 Authorized Agents SHALL make reasonable efforts to provide trustworthy tokens, by verifying user-attested claims according to the practices agreed under the System Rules, by attaching user-attested claims as available, and by ensuring their JWTs are signed by a key which the Covered Businesses and PIPs can verify against.

-[XXX] JWTs should probably not be encrypted? managing the encryption key exchange here is very strange and necessarily happening out-of-scope of the protocol. but we already have shared-secret API authentication in [section 3.07](#307-api-authentication); I am queasy about having user tokens identity floating in the open here....

-[XXX] discussion about what happens in `need_user_verification` stage; it would be nice if the UA could specify a redirect URL to return back to the app.

 ### 3.06 Error States